Land Use Change

-The impact of land use change on climate change is included in Agri-footprint as a separate flow, allowing users to choose if they want to include LUC or not.
-LCA practitioners can easily include LUC in their sensitivity analysis if they wish.
+The impact of Land Use Change (LUC) on climate change is included in Agri-footprint® 2.0 as a separate flow, allowing users to choose if they want to include LUC or not.
+Life Cycle Assessment (LCA) practitioners can easily include LUC in their sensitivity analysis if they wish.
 The comprehensive model used is the PAS 2050-1: Land Use Change Assessment Tool.
 This direct land use change (dLUC) is based on country averages modelled in the tool.

 The ‘Direct Land Use Change Assessment Tool’ provides a predefined way of calculating greenhouse gas emissions from land use change.
 These emissions arise when land is transformed from one use to another.
 A well-known example is deforestation for the cultivation of crops such as soybean and oil palm.

 The tool gives insights in the emissions for a specific country and crop combination and attribute them to the cultivated crops.
 However, not in every case the previous land use is known.
 In this case the tool uses averages of land use change in the specific country, based on data from the database of the Food and Agricultural Organization of the United Nations (FAOSTAT).